bbauska/Coursera-Bootstrap/readme.md

 in your website.

 We also looked at several different ways that we can provide navigation in a website.
-It\'s now time for us to look at bootstrap and look into components that bootstrap provides that enable us to add navigation to our websites.
+It&apos;s now time for us to look at bootstrap and look into components that bootstrap provides that enable us to add navigation to our websites.

 Two important components from bootstrap is the Navbar and Breadcrumbs.
-We\'re going to examine both of these in this exercise.
+We&apos;re going to examine both of these in this exercise.

-Let\'s get started by adding a navigation bar to the top of our web page.
+Let&apos;s get started by adding a navigation bar to the top of our web page.

 We can do that using the Navbar component that is part of bootstrap.